 Additional information relating to us may be found on SEDAR at www.sedar.com.
-Additional information, including directors' and officers' remuneration and indebtedness, principal holders of our securities and securities authorized for issuance under equity compensation plans, as applicable, will be contained in the circular for the 2020 annual meeting of Shareholders.
+Additional information, including directors' and officers' remuneration and indebtedness, principal holders of our securities and securities authorized for issuance under equity compensation plans, as applicable, will be contained in our information circular for the annual meeting of Shareholders to be held on May 6, 2021.
 Additional financial information is provided in our audited consolidated financial statements and management's discussion and analysis for our most recently completed financial year.